gerlacdt/prom_example/README.md

 ### Generate metrics

-* You can generate metrics with the provided script `insert_posts.sh`.
+You can generate metrics with the provided script `insert_posts.sh`.
 All provided http-endpoints contain a random component.
 I.e. the http-responses vary in response time and success rate.
-Errors happened with a with a specific chance.
+Errors happened with a specific chance.
 This makes the sample Grafana dashboard "more" realistic and you can differentiate between errors, good requests and timeouts etc.

-* There is also a go-client which loops endlessly over the provided endpoints
+There is also a `client` which loops endlessly over the provided
+endpoints:

 ```bash
 # builds the server and the client